hol-workshop/hol-workshop.github.io/gglab/step2.md

 #### Connect to your instance

-After you launch an instance, you can access it securely from your computer or from cloud shell.
-Let's open cloud shell and test your connection to your new PostgreSQL database you just created.
+Let's open cloud shell and test your connection to your new PostgreSQL database you just created. **Make sure** you copy IP address from instance details.

 ```
    ssh ubuntu@ip_address -i ~/.ssh/id_rsa
 ```

 Enter 'yes' when prompted for security message, and enter your passphrase.
+See below image as your reference.

 ![](./files/pgsql/pg_9.png)

-Ubuntu instance is ready, let's continue.
+Ubuntu instance is ready, let's continue to next part.

 ## Part 3.
 Login to your PostgreSQLDB instance